cozyat/uil-cs-training-platform/README.md

 import static java.util.stream.Collectors.joining;
 import static java.util.stream.Collectors.toList;

+/* The name of your class should correspond to the name of the Java file. */ /* This name is specified for the problem in the PDF you are working with. */

 public class Solution {
 	public static void main(String[] args) {
 		/* Enter your code here.
 Read input from STDIN.
-Print output to STDOUT.
-Your class should be named Solution. */ }
+Print output to STDOUT. */ }
 }
 ```